 Malware and Ransom-ware

 Malicious software is less subtle than a computer virus is that it is often dependent on the target downloading and installing the software outright.
-Often, these applications will be posing as seemingly legitimate free services or widgets to enhance the victim’s computer.
+Often, these applications will pose as legitimate free services or widgets to enhance the victim’s computer.
 They may even be labeled as professional mainstream software that is available free on a website in a foreign country.
 Once malware is installed, it has the same access as the user of the computer.
 When it is finished setting up, malware has free reign of the device and can be devastating.

 Technology Services, Tulane University, New Orleans, LA 70118 -- TSNOC: 504-862-8888 -- email@example.com